 Of course, it doesn’t hurt to try to reduce the costs doing these things:

 - Shop around for quotes from other insurance companies

 - Contact the tax assessor to inquire about any increases in property taxes

 - Consider getting a roommate or even renting out a room on AirBnB

 There’s the good, there’s the bad, and then there are the numbers so ugly you have to go back to the drawing board.
 We all have them.
-In fact, it is important that you identify them.
-Looking hard at your budget in this manner will allow you to adjust your spending so that you maximize what matters to you.
+In fact, it’s important you identify them.
+Looking hard at your budget in this manner will allow you to adjust your spending so you maximize what matters to you.